manickavela29/gliner-deploy/README.md

-# Gliner Model Deployment with Triton Server and Alternative Server Options
+# Gliner Model Deployment methods

 This repository provides a comprehensive guide and examples for deploying the **Gliner Named Entity Recognition (NER) model**, with a primary focus on **NVIDIA's Triton Inference Server**.
 Additionally, it includes adaptable configurations and guidance for deploying Gliner on other compatible servers where supported.